 Accreditation is when schools must meet a certain quality standards (set by the accrediting agency), be evaluated by an outside group of professionals, and implement a school improvement plan focused on increasing student performance.
 Accreditation is voluntary.

 Delta College is accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools (NCA).
 Initial accreditation was granted the College in October 1962 by the Michigan Commission on College Accreditation.
 A status study to prepare for candidacy was submitted to the NCA in May 1964, as a first step toward regional accreditation.
 College officials were notified in July 1966 that the College had been accepted as a candidate for accreditation based on a report of a NCA visitation team.
 The Self-Study Report was completed in May 1967, and accreditation was granted in April of 1968.
 NCA has subsequently reaccredited the College in 1973, 1984, 1993, 2004 and 2013.
-For inquiries regarding accreditation, contact The Higher Learning Commission, A Commission of the North Central Association of Colleges and Schools, 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602-2504; telephone 800-621-7440; fax 312-263-7462; e-mail address email@example.com or access the Web site at www.ncacihe.org.
+For inquiries regarding accreditation, contact The Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604; telephone 800-621-7440; fax 312-263-7462; e-mail address firstname.lastname@example.org or access the Web site at www.hlcommission.org.

 Several occupational academic programs also have received additional accreditation status from their corresponding professional boards, councils or regulatory groups.